Zoodles Marinara

 4

-Add the “zoodles,” and using tongs, gently incorporate the “zoodles” into the sauce.
-Cover and cook for 4 to 6 minutes or until the “zoodles” are cooked but still al dente.
+Add the “zoodles” directly to the sauce, and using tongs, gently incorporate the “zoodles” into the sauce.
+Cover and cook for 4 to 6 minutes, or until the “zoodles” are cooked but still al dente.
 Add the chopped basil and cook for 30 seconds.
 Divide onto four dinner plates.
 Decorate each with a sprig of basil and serve.

 5